Agastache ‘Apache Sunset’

 This, perennial treasure will add an element of grace and charm to your early spring and early summer garden.
 Little rosettes of gathered white petals, encircling citrusy lemon-line centers, form frilly little, fully double 1-inch blooms atop 3-foot tall stems.
 A very productive cut flower.

 This late summer darling thrives in heat and is delightful both in the garden and the vase.
-A cut-and-come-again workhorse with radiant violet, button-like blossoms atop slender, vertical stems with sparse velvety leaves.
-Perfect for both your fresh and dried bouquets.
+A cut-and-come-again workhorse with charming button-like blossoms in a mix of white, rose, soft pink and pale lilac.
+The clover-like blossoms atop uniform stems are perfect for both your fresh and dried bouquets.

 Gomphrema haageana Qis Sunset Mix